 City of Glass review at Home, Manchester – ‘extraordinary visuals’

 When The Jazz Singer announced the arrival of the talkies in 1927, a corner was turned.
-The medium changed.
-While this adaption of Paul Auster’s City of Glass by 59 Productions isn’t quite at that transitional point, it feels like it’s paving the way towards a similar shift.
+From the moment, the medium changed forever.
+While this adaption of Paul Auster’s City of Glass by 59 Productions isn’t quite that pivotal, it feels like it’s paving the way towards a similar shift.

-The production draws inspiration from the graphic novelisation of Auster’s story by Paul Karasik and David Mazzucchelli.
-The stage is split into two cells and animated backdrops are projected onto the set, transforming it in a blink, from a grubby New York apartment to a diner, a railway station, an alley way, Central Park.
-Skyscrapers erupt from the floor, books colonise shelves, shadows congregate, words bleed from the walls.
+The production draws inspiration from the graphic novelisation of Auster’s stories by Paul Karasik and David Mazzucchelli.
+The stage is split into two cells and animated backdrops are projected onto the set, transforming it, in the blink of an eye, from a grubby New York apartment to a diner, to a railway station, to an insalubrious alley way, to Central Park.
+Skyscrapers erupt from the floor, books colonise shelves, shadows congregate, and words bleed from the walls.
+It’s dazzling.

-Partly this is an issue of narration.
-Duncan Macmillan’s adaptation is almost too faithful, capturing what was fascinating about the original, as well as its capacity to frustrate.
 The use of an exterior voice quickly becomes distancing and the nature of the staging means the actors are limited in what they can do; only Jack Tarlton, as Stillman, makes much of a mark.
-The cast’s job is mainly to stand in the right place as the walls melt around them, one reality fracturing into another.
+The cast’s job is mainly to stand in the right place as the walls melt around them.

 For all that is awesome and audacious about it, City of Glass is strangely unsatisfying.
-It lacks the playfulness of the work of a company like 1927.
 It does feel like an intriguing stepping stone though – an indication of where theatre might be going and what it might become.